Universalism

 Universalism is the philosophical and theological concept that some ideas have universal application or applicability.

 A belief in one fundamental truth is another important tenet in universalism.
 The living truth is seen as more far-reaching than the national, cultural, or religious boundaries or interpretations of that one truth.
-As the Rig Veda states, "Truth is one; sages call it by various names."
 A community that calls itself universalist may emphasize the universal principles of most religions, and accept others in an inclusive manner.

-In the modern context, Universalism can also mean the Western pursuit of unification of all human beings across geographic and other boundaries under Western values, or the application of really universal or universalist constructs, such as human rights or international law.
+Universalism can also mean the pursuit of unification of all human beings across geographic and other boundaries under Western values, or the application of Western universal or universalist constructs, such as human rights or international law.

 Universalism has had an influence on modern-day Hinduism, in turn influencing modern Western spirituality.

 Christian universalism refers to the idea that every human will eventually receive salvation in a religious or spiritual sense, a concept also referred to as universal reconciliation.

 Philosophy

-Universality
+Philosophical universalism

-In philosophy, universality is the notion that universal facts can be discovered and is therefore understood as being in opposition to relativism and nominalism.
+In philosophy, universality is the idea that universal facts exist and can be discovered, as opposed to relativism, which asserts that all facts are relative to one's perspective.